imprvhub/entercinema/README.md

 ### Extensive Provider Options:

-With multiple provider options available for each movie and TV show, Cinemathe informs users about the streaming platforms where they can access specific content.
+With multiple provider options available for each movie and TV show, EnterCinema informs users about the streaming platforms where they can access specific content.

 ### Enhanced Content Discovery with New Carousels:

-Introducing intuitive carousels for different movie and TV series categories, Cinemathe elevates the browsing experience and simplifies content discovery for users.
+Introducing intuitive carousels for different movie and TV series categories, EnterCinema elevates the browsing experience and simplifies content discovery for users.